brandonbate/My-Git-Tutorial/README.md

 various files.
 Version control systems help us manage this.

-Git runs on your local machine and keeps a record of the various edits you make to your files in a project.
+Git runs on your local machine and keeps a record of the various edits you make to files in a project.
 In a word processor, this record of changes is made for you automatically.
 When programming, we have to manually specify "snapshots" of our files that we can then "undo" back to if needed.
 These "snapshots" are called